ARTbio/startbio/docs/R-IOC/01_IOC_R_week_00.md

 extensive and specialized support for statistical analysis, data manipulation, and visualization.

-In R, vectors are the primary data structure, allowing efficient manipulation and computation on entire sets of data at once.
-This vector-centric approach enables concise and expressive code for tasks like mathematical operations, statistical computations, and data transformations, making R well-suited for data analysis and scientific research.

 #### An overview of R and RStudio

 Brief, but the essential is [here](https://www.youtube.com/watch?v=FIrsOBy5k58&t=3s) or [here](https://youtu.be/yZ0bV2Afkjc).
 We will do the same, but at your own pace!

 * Transcript of the presentation
-    * Getting started with the r-studio interface
+    * Getting started with the RStudio interface
         * Creating a project
         * First contact with the console
             * arithmetic operations
-            * Variables and Variable assignment
+            * variables and variable assignment
         * The history panel
         * The script panel
             * script creation